SerNet/verinice-veo-web-documentation/en/release-notes/verinice-template.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
 # verinice XY

-Die folgenden Neuerungen stehen Anwenderinnen und Anwendern mit Release von verinice XY zur Verfügung!
+The following new features are available to users with the release of verinice XY!

-::: details Warum sehe ich nicht alle Neuerungen?
+::: details Why can't I see all the new features?

-Neue Funktionen und insbesondere ganze Domänen durchlaufen verschiedene Release-Phasen:
+New functions and in particular entire domains go through different release phases:

-**Prototyp:** Diese Funktionen befinden sich in Entwicklung und sind nur intern verfügbar.
+**Prototype:** These functions are under development and are only available internally.

-**Private Beta:** Diese Funktionen stehen einer geschlossenen Gruppe von Testenden zur Verfügung.
+**Private beta:** These functions are available to a closed group of testers.

-**Public Beta:** Diese Funktionen stehen allen Anwenderinnen und Anwendern für Tests zur Verfügung.
+**Public Beta:** These functions are available to all users for testing.

-**Produktiv:** Diese Funktionen stehen allen Anwenderinnen und Anwendern zur produktiven Nutzung zur Verfügung, sofern die jeweilige Domäne im gewählten Plan enthalten ist!
+**Productive:** These functions are available to all users for productive use, provided the respective domain is included in the selected plan!
 :::

-## Allgemeine Funktionen
+## General functions

-**Status: Produktiv**
+**Status: Productive**

-### Detailverbesserungen und Fehlerbehebungen
+### Detailed improvements and bug fixes

-## Domäne Datenschutz
+## Domain data protection

-**Status: Produktiv**
+**Status: Productive**

-## Domäne IT-Grundschutz
+## Domain IT-Grundschutz

-**Status: Produktiv**
+**Status: Productive**

-## Domäne NIS2
+## Domain NIS2
 **Status: Private Beta**

-## Domäne ISO
+## Domain ISO

-**Status: Prototyp**
+**Status: Prototype**

-## Domäne TISAX
+## Domain TISAX
 **Status: Private Beta**